-Physical distance exerts a negative impact on services imports at the firm level, too, but the estimated elasticity of around -0.2 is much smaller than studies using aggregate trade flows between many countries suggest.
-Also, Breinlich and Criscuolo (2011) find a much stronger effect using UK firm data.
+Physical distance exerts a negative impact on services imports at the firm level, too, but the estimated elasticity of around -0.2 is much smaller than studies using aggregate trade flows between many countries suggest.28 Also, Breinlich and Criscuolo (2011) find a much stronger effect using UK firm data.
 Interestingly, my micro-level results confirm the net positive effect of time zone differences on services imports found by Head et al. (2009).
 This effect is small but robust across specifications, for which I suggest three alternative explanations.
 First, this finding may reflect what Head et al. (2009) call the 'continuity effect': as time zone differences get larger, services can be delivered around the clock from different locations.
 This positive effect seems to dominate the adverse effect that time zone differences have on the cost of communicating during business hours.
-Second, the positive effect of time zone differences in combination with a negative effect of distance may be due to a non-linear effect of distance, but I do not find systematic evidence supporting this explanation in further regressions.
+Second, the positive effect of distance, but I do not find systematic evidence supporting this explanation in further regressions.
 Third, the fact that there is less South-North trade than East-West trade in services might explain my finding.
 Conditional on distance, German firms import less from African countries that are in the same time zone compared to North America or Asia for other reasons not captured well by the gravity model, such as productive capacity specific to the service sector.